Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Some locations required the personal touch, as local authorities resisted the arrival of a chain store or exercised greater planning control.
 The Woolworth architects would not give in.
 Where necessary they devised complex building schemes, some of which took many years to come to fruition.
 For example the freehold of the Clarendon Hotel in Cornmarket Street, Oxford was acquired in 1930.
 The war of wills to agree that it could be demolished and replaced by a modern Woolworth store took twenty-seven years and five different layout proposals before finally completing in 1957.
 A similar scheme in the Royal Borough of Kingston-upon-Thames, Surrey saw a store open in just six months in 1930.
 The building was then extended in stages over the next five years.

-Another major development scheme doubled the size of the store in the Bull Ring Market in Birmingham's Spiceal Street.
-The firm's rapid expansion prompted a reorganisation and establishment of a new administrative District which was headquartered in the new building.
-The architects promised a store to be proud of, and took great care to maintain the symmetry and elegance of the original landmark premises.
+Another major development doubled the footprint of the Bull Ring branch in Birmingham's Spiceal Street.
+The pace of expansion had prompted the formation of a new District (Region) to oversee the stores.
+This was headquartered in the extended premises.
+Note the care taken by the Architect to maintain the symmetry of the finished store.

 Before and after pictures of the flagship F. W. Woolworth store in the Bull Ring, Birmingham (Spiceal Street), which doubled in size in the 1930s.
 Administrative Offices above the store were responsible for the day-to-day administration of around 150 stores across central England and Wales in the chain's Birmingham Region.